TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 \begin{pmatrix}-4\\3\\1\end{pmatrix}\mid t\in\mathbb{R}\right\}.
 $$

 We can see that the solution set consists of all multiples of a fixed vector $\mathbf{v}$, i.e. it is a line through the origin.
-This line can be seen in blue in {numref}`Figure %s <Fig:SolSet:TwoLinesinR3>`.
+This line can be seen in {numref}`Figure %s <Fig:SolSet:TwoLinesinR3>`.

 ::::